 - Do not open email attachments from strangers.

-- Do not disclose personal, financial or credit card information to little-known or suspect websites.
+- Do not disclose personal, financial or credit card information to suspicious websites.
+Do not use unreliable computer or device.

-At the UOB Thai, we are committed to providing you with responsive customer service.
-When we receive any customer complaint, our priority is to attend to it as expeditiously as possible.
+We are committed to providing you with responsive customer service.
+When we receive any customer complaint, our priority is to attend to it as expeditiously as possible, and investigate and correct it as soon as possible.
 Please contact UOB Call Centre 0-2285-1555